gediz/mpv-wiki/User-Scripts.md

 * **[xrandr](https://github.com/lvml/mpv-plugin-xrandr)** - Automatically sets the display refresh rate to the one best suitable for the video played

+* **[zones](https://github.com/wiiaboo/mpv-scripts/blob/master/zones.lua)** - Handles commands depending on where the mouse pointer is at, mostly for mouse wheel handling.

 If you want to write your own Lua scripts, have a look at the [documentation of mpv's Lua interface](https://github.com/mpv-player/mpv/blob/master/DOCS/man/lua.rst).

 ## Shaders